 Albert Finney (Tom Jones and The Dresser) plays Eddie Ginley, a nutty private dick with a Bogart complex who inadvertently gets embroiled in a web of murder and deceit.

 Funny valentine to Dashiell Hammett’s The Maltese Falcon and everything Bogie.
 If you aren’t familiar with the hard-boiled detective melodramas of the 1940s, specifically the ones Humphrey Bogart made at the height of his popularity, you’ll have a hard time identifying the in-jokes.
 Gumshoe, written by Neville Smith, and directed by Stephen Frears (The Queen and Philomena), is really a film for fans and fans alone.

 Finney is surrounded by a fabulous cast that includes Frank Finlay (Othello) as Finney’s brother and Janice Rule (The Swimmer) as a mystery woman.
 Billie Whitelaw (The Omen) plays Finney’s sister-in-law.
-George Silver (Victor/Victoria) is particularly fun as he pokes fun at the great Sydney Greenstreet (The Maltese Falcon and Casablanca).
+George Silver (Victor/Victoria) is particularly fun as he pokes fun at the great Sydney Greenstreet (The Maltese Falcon).

 Andrew Lloyd Webber’s (Broadway’s Cats, Evita, and Phantom of the Opera) deliberately exaggerated music score is fabulous.
 Photographed by Oscar-winning cameraman Chris Menges (The Killing Fields and The Mission).

 Although I didn’t think it was as funny as other homages to classic detective films like Murder by Death (1976), The Cheap Detective (1978), and Dead Men Don’t Wear Plaid (1982), Gumshoe is a charming parody that will delight fans of the genre.
 Color, 85 minutes, Rated PG.